By Audra Hedberg, HR Compliance Analyst, Trüpp.

 Do I have to offer the paid leave and pay the tax if I’m a small employer?

-All employers in Washington must offer the paid leave although, employers with fewer than 50 employees who work in Washington, are not required pay the employer portion of the premiums.
+All employers in Washington must offer paid leave although, employers with fewer than 50 employees who work in Washington, are not required pay the employer portion of the premiums.

 What if I have my own paid parental leave program?

-An employer with an equivalent or better paid leave program may apply to opt out of the state program through a “Voluntary Plan”.
+An employer with an equivalent or a better paid leave program may apply to opt out of the state program through a “Voluntary Plan”.
 Employers must allow employees to take at least the same duration of leave from work as the state plan, pay at least total monetary benefits as the state plan and withhold an amount from an employee’s wages at the same rate or lower than what would be withheld under the state plan for the same period of time.

 If you have your own paid parental leave policy, we recommend reviewing your policy to ensure you are offering the same leave benefits to both genders.
 Many employers are surprised to find offering more paid leave to female employees and less to male employees is a discriminatory practice.